Embedding binary data in METS

 element, an <md>

-could include a full, standard ISO 2709 MARC format record describing the resource represented by the METS document.
-In this case, the METS implementer would encode the MARC record in base64 binary format and then wrap this encoding in a mdSec/md/mdWrap/binData
+element could include a full, standard ISO 2709 MARC format record describing the resource represented by the METS document.
+In this case, the METS implementer would encode the MARC record in Base64 binary format and then wrap this encoding in a mdSec/md/mdWrap/binData

 element.
-(Note that an alternative to this approach would be to include an XML encoding that conforms to the MARC 21 XML Schema in an mdSec/md/mdWrap/xmlData
+(Note that an alternative to this approach would be to include an XML encoding that conforms to the MARC 21 XML Schema in a mdSec/md/mdWrap/xmlData

 element).